vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 + MiniTest::Spec
 + minitest-rails

-You can go more fancy with your configuration by throwing in **DatabaseCleaner** for example but the documentation does only the step above so I’ll move on from here.
+You can go more fancy with your configuration by throwing in **DatabaseCleaner** for example but the documentation implies that this setup is sufficient to get going so I’ll move on from here.

 + ### Defining Factories